Get pumped: Plan your heat pump project

 Save energy, save money, stay cool

-Heating and cooling account for over 70% of the annual energy use of a typical Minnesota home.
-By upgrading to a higher efficiency heating and cooling system like an air source heat pump, you can save on energy bills and significantly cut your home’s carbon emissions.
+In Minnesota, heating and cooling account for over 70% of the annual energy use of a typical home.
+By upgrading to a higher efficiency heating and cooling system, you can save on energy use and significantly cut your home’s carbon emissions.

 Heat Pump FAQs

 If your air conditioner (AC) is 15 years old or older, it’s likely nearing the end of its useful life.
 As units age, repairs tend to become more frequent and expensive.
-They also tend to become less efficient as they age, so they cost more money to run.
+They also tend to become less efficient, costing more money to run.
 Why wait for an expensive repair or emergency replacement when you could be investing in new equipment now to save in the long term?

-An air source heat pump (ASHP) can fully replace your central AC and provide heating to your home.
+An air source heat pump (ASHP), sometimes called a heat pump, can fully replace your central AC and provide heating to your home.
 Traditional ACs work by moving heat from inside to outside to keep your house cool.
-An ASHP works similarly, moving heat out of your home to keep it cool in the summer and moving heat into your home to keep it warm in the winter.
+An ASHP works similarly, moving heat out of your home to keep it cool in the summer.
+However, an ASHP can also keep you warm in the winter by moving heat into your home — like a two-way AC.

-Since ASHPs don't generate heat, they're far more efficient than traditional heating and cooling systems.
-They also use electricity, making them a great choice for lowering your energy use and carbon emissions.
+Since ASHPs move heat rather than generating it, they're far more efficient than traditional heating and cooling systems.
+They also use electricity, making them a great choice for lowering your carbon emissions.

-A heat pump is a very efficient air conditioner, and can fully replace your current system.
-It can provide most of your heating in the fall, winter, and spring.
-Depending on your current heating system, this could lower your bills and help your furnace last longer.
-Heat pumps are also known for providing more consistent heating and cooling, which can help if you have comfort issues at home.
+ASHPs are very efficient air conditioner and can fully replace your current system.
+During the fall, winter, and spring, an ASHP can provide most of the heating, which may extend the life of your furnace.
+ASHPs are also known for providing more consistent heating and cooling, which can help if you have comfort issues at home.

 For most people, the combination of energy efficiency, bill savings, and comfort make an ASHP a worthwhile upgrade.